materialsproject/pymatgen/docs/installation.rst

 5. Atomistic Simulation Environment or ASE : Required for the usage of the adapters in pymatgen.io.aseio between pymatgen's core Structure object and the Atoms object used by ASE.
 Get it at https://wiki.fysik.dtu.dk/ase/.
+6. OpenBabel with Python bindings (http://openbabel.org).
+Required for the usage of the adapters in pymatgen.io.babelio between pymatgen's Molecule and OpenBabel's OBMol.
+Opens up input and output support for the very large number of input and output formats supported by OpenBabel.
-6. nose - For complete unittesting.
+7. nose - For complete unittesting.
 This is NOT optional for developers!

 Optional non-Python programs
 ----------------------------